miclip/windows-netframework-dev-tools-release/README.md

-# Windows .NET Framework Dev Tools-Release
+# Windows .NET Framework Dev Tools Release

 This is a [BOSH](https://bosh.io) release to install .NET development tools on a Windows stemcell for .NET development.
 Primarily for use with bosh managed Concourse.